dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 paul@sprocket:~$
 ```

-A client is not required to remove the channel it created, because
+A client is not required to remove the channel it created: dCache will
-dCache will automatically delete any left over channel once they have
+automatically delete any left over channel once they have been idle
-been idle for too long.
-However, it is recommended clients explicitly
+for too long.
+However, it is recommended clients explicitly delete a
-delete a channel if it is no longer needed.
-This is because each
+channel if it is no longer needed.
+This is because each dCache user
-dCache user is only allowed a limit number of concurrent channels.
+is only allowed a limit number of concurrent channels and it may take
+some time before an abandoned channel is automatically deleted.

 ### Subscriptions